nknickrehm/Ghostwriter/README.md

 "This would be super awesome of you!": "Das wäre mega stark von dir!",
 ```

-# 🚀 Setup the Ghostwriter theme
+# 🚀 Set up the Ghostwriter theme
 The easiest way to set up the theme is by downloading the [latest release](https://github.com/nknickrehm/Ghostwriter/releases/latest) of Ghostwriter and uploading the Zip file to your Ghost blog (`Settings` -> `Theme` -> `Upload a theme`).

 # Customization